unoplatform/uno/doc/articles/features/Lottie.md

   * `Microsoft.Toolki.Uwp.UI.Lottie` (for the `LottieVisualSource`)
   * `Microsoft.UI.Xaml` (for the `AnimatedVisualPlayer`)

-On Wasm, Android, iOS and macOS, you'll need the following packages:
+On WASM, Android, iOS and macOS, you'll need the following packages:
   * `Uno.UI.Lottie` (for the `LottieVisualSource`)
   * `Uno.UI` (for the `AnimatedVisualPlayer`)

+## Lottie JSON file location

+On WASM, iOS and macOS, you can put the Lottie .json files directly in a folder of the shared project (for example "Lottie/myanimation.json") and set their Build action as Content.

+On Android, Lottie .json files need to be added into the Assets folder.
+To match the same path as for the other platforms, the file could be stored at "Assets/Lottie/myanimation.json".
+Set its Build action to AndroidAsset.

+To reference the animations in XAML, use the `ms-appx:` URI, in this case `ms-appx:///Lottie/myanimation.json`.

+## Limitations

+On Android, the `Stretch` mode of `Fill` is not currently supported.